ikasu93/Data-Science-Bias-Guideline/README.md

 3. click on "Tags"

 Now you can create tags for each of your ln[...].
 Please tag areas in your code where you have found biases, for example if you have algorithmic bias in your code, tag those ln[...] with "algorithmicbias" - so all written together and small caps.
 If you have this bias mitigated, you also tag the section with the method zusammengeschrieben e.g. "aif360".
 There is a way to automatically generate these keywords.
-This is done with the help of autocompletion.
+This is done with the help of **autocompletion**.

 #### Autocompletion
 To achieve this, make sure that the Tagging tool is enabled.
 Click on the tagging input field of the section or line where you want to insert a keyword, click on the empty button ("Autocomplete") to the right of the Overview button.
 Autocompletion is now activated in this input field.
 If you want to enable auto-completion for other fields, proceed in the same way.